garrandall/popular-music-data/tracks/two-out-of-three-ain-t-bad-meat-loaf.md

 Well, there's only one girl that I will ever love
 And that was so many years ago
-And though I know I'll never get her out of my heart She never loved me back, ooh I know
+And though I know I'll never get her out of my heart She never loved me back, oh I know

 Well, I remember how she left me on a stormy night
 Oh, she kissed me and got out of our bed